Topical review on acousto-optical Floquet engineering of single-photon emitters: Feasibility study of acousto-optical Floquet engineering

-Similar limitations apply to guided modes in heterogeneously integrated thin films~\cite{nysten2017multi} and suspended geometries~\cite{vogele2020quantum,weiss2016surface,spinnler2024single} interacting with QDs.
-However, there are also additional constraints for both of these guided mode platforms: For the first, acoustic waveguiding determines the strain profile at the position of the QD and the optimum coupling has to be carefully assessed.
+(B) Operation frequencies of piezoelectrically generated SAWs and related guided acoustic waves are mainly determined by the electrode design and periodicity of the employed interdigital transducer (IDT).
+Here, high operation frequencies translate to short acoustic wavelengths which directly connect to fundamental challenges.
+The spatial resolution of state-of-the-art nanofabrication limits the acoustic wavelengths to the low GHz range~\cite{hess2002surface}.
+Furthermore, a fundamental drawback of this platform is the SAW penetration depth, which is approximately given by the wavelength~\cite{maradudin1976attenuation,weiss2018interfacing}.
+Thus, the optimum position for the emitters shifts closer to the surface for increasing operation frequency, which impairs the coherent properties of the optically active emitters~\cite{wang2004optical}.
+Similar difficulties arise for guided modes in heterogeneously integrated thin films~\cite{nysten2017multi} and suspended geometries~\cite{vogele2020quantum,weiss2016surface,spinnler2024single,rosinski2026coupling} interacting with QDs.
+However, there are also additional constraints for both of these guided mode platforms: For the former, acoustic waveguiding determines the strain profile at the position of the QD and the optimum coupling has to be carefully assessed.
 For the latter, the center of the membrane is a stress-neutral plane for the dominant flexural Lamb modes~\cite{vogele2020quantum}.
-Thus, an emitter placed there is modulated predominantly by a shear deformation potential which is typically weaker than that for normal (diagonal) strain elements which however vanish in such a system.
+Thus, an emitter placed there is modulated predominantly by a shear deformation potential which is typically weaker than that for normal (diagonal) strain elements which however vanish in such a system~\cite{rosinski2026coupling}.
 This reduced coupling can be compensated by larger mechanical displacements compared to substrate bound modes analogous to conventional (nano)mechanical resonators~(A) or by shifting the QD away from the center.

+Still we find that SAW platforms (blue symbols, Fig.~\ref{fig:5}) can reach frequencies $\Omega_{\rm ac}$ and acoustic modulation amplitudes $A_{\rm ac}$ in the required range for generating acousto-optical double dressing.
+Indeed, recently the features presented in Fig.~\ref{fig:2} have been measured~\cite{zhan2025dynamical}.
+To the best of our knowledge this was the first experimental demonstration of acousto-optical Floquet engineering of a solid state single photon emitter, i.e., a QD driven by a SAW, via anti-crossings and line suppressions in RF spectra.
+The corresponding parameter ratios are presented in Fig.~\ref{fig:5} (blue circle with white border).
+Note that the QD in Ref.~\cite{zhan2025dynamical} exhibits additional inhomogeneous broadening, not included in the simple parameter study in Fig.~\ref{fig:5}.
+Nevertheless, this was not strong enough to prevent the resolution of the anti-crossing.